Chromecast guest mode allows your guests to cast to Chromecast without connecting to your WiFi network.

 The compatible apps (Google cast ready apps) in the guest device can detect the presence of the special WiFi beacon and shows the Cast icon in the app.
 Then the guest can tap the cast icon to pair with the Chromecast.

-Of course, even in guest mode, Chromecast still need verify that the user are legitimate.
+Of course, even in guest mode, Chromecast still needs to verify that the user is legitimate.
 The verification will be done in one of the two ways:

-- if the guest device cannot hear the PIN, the guest can manually type the PIN that is shown in the TV screen.
+- if the guest device cannot hear the PIN, the guest can manually type the PIN that is shown on the TV screen.

 So, there is no security concern on enabling and using Chromecast guest mode.
 It is not necessary to turn it off unless you know you don’t need it for a prolonged period.